cronkitedata/dataj/content/syllabus.md

 Even if you know how to code, I presume you are at Cronkite because you want to apply all of your skills to a journalism career.
 You probably knew how to use a phone or take a picture before you came to j-school, but you may not have used them the way you do now.
 That said, talk with me if you’re concerned that you won’t be challenged enough.
 We’ll find ways to make the time productive and take you to the next level in data reporting.

-*Additional Cronkite policies, including the Academic Integrity Policy, are included on the Canvas page for this class.
+*Additional Cronkite policies, including the Diversity Principles, disability and religious accommodations, policies on sexual violence and harassment, and the Cronkite Academic Integrity Policy, are included on left-hand menu in the Canvas site for this and all Cronkite classes.
 These policies apply to all students in all classes.*